sasindroid/MyPlay/README.md

 ###License###

-PopularMovies is distributed under the MIT license.
+MyPlay is distributed under the MIT license.